This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cook the Fruit: Add the blueberries and sugar to a medium-sized saucepan and heat over medium heat until the mixture begins to simmer.
-Use a potato masher or the back of a fork to gently mash the berries.
+- Cook the Fruit: Add the blueberries (or strawberries) and sugar to a medium saucepan.
+Cook over medium heat until the mixture begins to simmer.
+Gently mash the fruit with a potato masher or the back of a fork.

-- Cook and Thicken: Continue cooking, stirring occasionally, until the jam naturally thickens.
-This process happens quickly.
+- Cook and Thicken: Continue cooking, stirring occasionally, until the mixture thickens.
+This happens quickly.

-- Check for Gel Consistency: When the mixture reaches a gel-like consistency, remove the pan from the heat.
-Let the jam cool completely, then transfer it to a clean glass jar for storage.
+- Cool and Store: When the jam reaches a gel-like consistency, remove from heat.
+Let it cool completely, then transfer to a clean glass jar.

 Notes

-- Cut Fruit Evenly: For even cooking, cut fruit into similar-sized pieces, like halves or quarters.
+- Cut Fruit Evenly: Slice fruit into similar-sized pieces for even cooking.

 Nutrition